goliathuy/goliathuy.github.io/README.md

 # Kegel Exercise Timer

+Welcome to my GitHub, I created this project because I was tired of the publicity in all the apps I tried.

 This project is a web-based Kegel exercise timer that helps users perform Kegel exercises with visual and auditory guidance.
 The application includes different exercise routines, progress tracking, and customizable exercise options.

 ## Project Structure